sanjaikumar-56/100DaysOfCode-DS-ML/README.md

 - **pass:** does nothing — used as a placeholder to avoid syntax errors

 These are helpful for adding conditions and controlling loop behavior in real programs.

+## 🧠 Day 19 - Python Functions (Part 1: Basics & Parameters)

+### 🔹 Topics Covered
+- Function definition (`def`)
+- Parameters and arguments
+- Return statement
+- Default parameter values

+### 🧩 Summary
+Functions allow you to group reusable pieces of code.
+They make your programs modular and easy to understand.
+Today’s practice focused on creating simple functions, passing arguments, and returning values.